margot-mitchell/rdoc_events_files/README.md

 # RDOC Events Processor

-A Python package for downloading and processing behavioral data in csv format and BIDS structure from the PoldrackLab Dropbox account to create event files for RDOC fMRI.
+A Python package for downloading and processing behavioral data in csv format and BIDS structure from the PoldrackLab Dropbox account to create event files for RDoC fMRI.

 ## Package Structure